cooleo7/cooleo7.github.io/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

 image:  02.avif
 tags:   Resources
 ---
-## Data
 We can identify which customers are likely to leave the bank from this type of data.
 It is crucial that banks conduct more thorough data analysis.
-The purpose of this report is to learn something new through careful data analysis such as __Binomial Logistic Regression.__
+The purpose of this project is to learn something new through careful data analysis such as __Binomial Logistic Regression.__

+## Data
 ![]({{ site.baseurl }}/images/11.png)
 *Data Structure*